-Other expense consisted of a loss associated with a foreign currency hedging transaction for the three months ended March 31, 2021 which was entered to mitigate our exposure to foreign currency exchange risks associated with our insulin purchase obligation under the Insulin Supply Agreement.
-There was no hedging transaction for the same period in the prior year.
+Other income or expense consists primarily of the gain or loss associated with a foreign currency hedging transaction for the three and six months ended June 30, 2021 which is entered into to mitigate our exposure to foreign currency exchange risks associated with our insulin purchase obligation under the Insulin Supply Agreement.
+There was no hedging transaction for the same periods in the prior year.